 Challenge: To improve the quality of their services along single-track rail lines, RFI needed a methodology for identifying the best scenario for doubling specific sections of the route, accounting for stress on the rail system infrastructure, customer experience and bottom-line project cost.

-Solution: With Citilabs’ Cube Dynasim Railways, RFI created and ran a series of micro-simulations to test different route and schedule adjustments and identified changes that would provide optimal infrastructure upgrades.
+Solution: With Citilabs’ Cube Dynasim, RFI created and ran a series of micro-simulations to test different route and schedule adjustments and identified changes that would provide optimal infrastructure upgrades.

 RFI administers most of Italy’s railway network.
 As one of the leading infrastructure managers in Europe, RFI is constantly looking for ways to improve the country’s rail services.